DANS-KNAW/DANS-Workshops/src/main/scala/workshop3/01 higher-order-functions.md

 [DRY]: https://en.wikipedia.org/wiki/Don%27t_repeat_yourself

 A higher-order function is a function that takes other functions as arguments or returns a function as result.
 This is different from the functions above that just take 'normal' values as their arguments.
-A Higher-order function may look like this:
+A higher-order function may look like this:

 ```scala
 def name(f: I => O): X